Got a Side Hustle? Here’s How To Calculate Estimated Taxes

-You must make estimated tax payments if you expect to owe more than $1,000 when you file your income tax return if you’re self-employed, an independent contractor, or those who have large investment income from selling stocks, extra income from freelance work and even lottery winners.
-You are exempt from paying estimated taxes, however, if you meet the following three conditions:
+Generally, you must make estimated tax payments if you expect to owe more than $1,000 when you file your income tax return and you are self-employed, an independent contractor or you receive dividend income, work as a freelancer or even have gambling winnings.
+However, you are exempt from paying estimated taxes if you meet the following three conditions:

-- You did not have any tax liability the previous year
+- You did not have any tax liability for the previous year

 - For the entire year, you were a U.S. citizen or resident